Space-time beams with tunable orbital group velocity toward plasma superradiance

 The sub- and superluminal regimes of $v_{og}$ unlock new control over light-matter interactions.
 Subluminal velocities are important when considering solid-state interactions \cite{SolidState} or laser-plasma accelerators \cite{JorgePlasmaAcceleration,VieiraHighOrbitalAngular2016}.
 In these scenarios, coupling the $v_{og}$ with gas jets or underdense plasmas can excite spatiotemporal structured plasma waves and control their motion, while enhancing particles' energy gain and trapping efficiency.
 Here, instead, we focus in superluminal velocities and show by particle-in-cell simulations (Osiris \cite{OSIRIS}; Suppl.
 Sec.
-VI) and radiation diagnostics \cite{RaDiO}, that in an overdense plasma \cite{LichtersShortpulseLaserHarmonics1996, DenoeudInteractionUltraintenseLaser2017, LeblancPlasmaHologramsUltrahighintensity2017} the LS allows the control of the emitted radiation intensity, unlocking a superradiant effect based on superluminal~\cite{Superradiance2} quasiparticles~\cite{SuperradianceQuasiparticle}.
+VII) and radiation diagnostics (RaDiO \cite{RaDiO}), that in an overdense plasma \cite{LichtersShortpulseLaserHarmonics1996, DenoeudInteractionUltraintenseLaser2017, LeblancPlasmaHologramsUltrahighintensity2017} the LS allows the control of the emitted radiation intensity, unlocking a superradiant effect based on superluminal~\cite{Superradiance2} quasiparticles~\cite{SuperradianceQuasiparticle}.
+This method is then another way of generating THz radiation from plasma interactions~\cite{THzFlyingFocus}, in par with, for example, two color laser pulses techniques ~\cite{THzTwoColor, THzCherenkov}.
+For computational efficiency, the application study models the driver as a superposition of Laguerre-Gaussian modes chosen to reproduce the desired $v_{og}$; the underlying mechanism depends on the orbital motion of the hotspot rather than on the exact modal basis.